quantmind/solare/readme.md

 # Solare

-Tooling for interacting with [solana](https://solana.com/) blockchain.
+Tooling for interacting with [solana](https://solana.com/) blockchain with examples of solana programs.

 ## Setup